simple-crypto/simple-website/vision.md

 **Goals and interest of an open implementation approach**

-We envision the main goals and the interest of the SIMPLE-crypto Association as follows:
+We envision the main goals and the interest of the SIMPLE-Crypto Association as follows:

 * <strong><em>Preserving the integrity of open source security technologies</em></strong>.
 For this purpose, we aim to provide an infrastructure for open source cryptographic hardware and software developments and to maintain a team of expert developers with minimum operational cost.

 * <strong><em>Improving the long-term security of cryptographic implementations</em></strong>.
-Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE-crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.
+Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE-Crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.